lukabajic/stock-prizes-app/README.md

 ## Testing

-The app has been tested only on an **iPhone 12** using the Expo Go app.
-Further testing is recommended for other devices and simulators.
+- Tested on **iPhone 12** using Expo Go.
+- Known limitation: Due to API request limits, only the top three items on each section of the home page have accurate data.

 ## Development Notes

-- **Tools Used**: Developed using [Visual Studio Code](https://code.visualstudio.com/).
+- **Design Improvements**: Applied consistent formatting, new icons, and enhanced error handling.
+- **Reusable Components**: Simplified the codebase with reusable UI components.
-- **Backend Hosting**: Backend is hosted on Heroku with Redis for caching.
+- **Backend Hosting**: Hosted on Heroku with Redis for caching.
-- **Expo**: Allows seamless development and testing on mobile devices.
+- **Expo**: Ensures seamless development and testing on mobile devices.

 ## Acknowledgments

-- **ChatGPT**: Used extensively to:
+- **ChatGPT**: Contributed to:
-  - Analyze Alpha Vantage API data.
+  - Analyzing Alpha Vantage API data.
-  - Design the home and details screens.
+  - Designing the home and details screens.
-  - Accelerate coding tasks and debugging.
+  - Accelerating debugging and feature implementation.
-  - Draft this README.md file.
+  - Drafting this README.md file.

-Feel free to explore application!
+Feel free to explore the application!